1. What is included with admission?

 18. How long is the average visit to Grandfather Mountain?

-Setting your own pace, you may stop at overlooks and picnic spots along the way to the Nature Museum and animal habitats (half way up the Mountain) and the Mile High Swinging Bridge (at the summit).
+Setting your own pace, you may stop at overlooks and picnic spots along the way to the Wilson Center and animal habitats (half way up the Mountain) and the Mile High Swinging Bridge (at the summit).
 Although your visit can be as long or as short as you choose, we recommend that you budget at least 2.5 to 3 hours to see it all.

 19. Do you allow motorhomes or RV’s?